 Computers can analyze CT scans and tissue samples much faster than doctors.

 Researchers have already trained one computer program to read and analyze lung tissue samples.
-The program diagnosed two common types of lung cancer (adenocarcinomas and squamous cell cancers) with
+The program diagnosed two common types of lung cancer (adenocarcinomas and squamous cell cancers) with 97 percent accuracy.

 Research has led to many new lung cancer treatments involving: